awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 AWS provides three SDKs that can be used by Greengrass Lambda functions running on an AWS IoT Greengrass core\.
 These SDKs are contained in different packages, so functions can use them simultaneously\.
 To use an SDK in a Greengrass Lambda function, you must include it in your deployment package\.

 **AWS IoT Greengrass Core SDK**  <a name="lambda-sdks-core"></a>
-Current version: 1\.3\.0
 The AWS IoT Greengrass Core SDK enables Lambda functions to interact with the core device, publish messages to AWS IoT, interact with the local shadow service, invoke other deployed Lambda functions, and access secret resources\.
 The following table lists supported languages or platforms and the versions of AWS IoT Greengrass core software that it can run on\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html)
-The following table lists the changes introduced in AWS IoT Greengrass Core SDK versions\.
+The following table lists the changes introduced in AWS IoT Greengrass Core SDK versions for Java, Node\.js, and Python\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html)
-Download the AWS IoT Greengrass Core SDK from the following locations:
-+ AWS IoT Greengrass Core SDK for Python, Java, or Node\.js from the **Software** page of the AWS IoT Core console\.
-+ The AWS IoT Greengrass Core SDK for C from [GitHub](https://github.com/aws/aws-greengrass-core-sdk-c)\.
-This SDK is used by [Lambda executables](#lambda-executables)\.
-+ All AWS IoT Greengrass Core SDK languages from the [AWS IoT Greengrass Core SDK](what-is-gg.md#gg-core-sdk-download) downloads\.
+For download information, see [AWS IoT Greengrass Core SDK Software](what-is-gg.md#gg-core-sdk-download)\.
 If you're running Python Lambda functions, you can use [https://pypi.org/project/pip/](https://pypi.org/project/pip/) to install the AWS IoT Greengrass Core SDK for Python on the core device\.
 Then you can deploy your functions without including the SDK in the Lambda function deployment package\.
 For more information, see [greengrasssdk](https://pypi.org/project/greengrasssdk/)\.
 To use `pip` to install the Python SDK, run the following command in your core device terminal\.